maxchoate3/Max_Choate/README.md

 - [What is cURL](https://www.xano.com/blog/what-is-curl/): Article explaining cURL and its importance to backend development.
 - [What are Relational Databases](https://www.xano.com/blog/what-are-relational-databases/): Blog post for the general audience intended to explain the concept of relational databases.
+- More to come from Xano and HubSpot Developer Blog...

 ### Webinars